MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-create-invoices.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2020
+ms.date: 05/20/2020
 ms.author: bholtorf
-ms.openlocfilehash: 5303974c1f7e9c4b2386980c949b67df7d60f457
+ms.openlocfilehash: 66a32f8ecdc0ddd07794be9354edc75adf96df42
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: d4a77522859c5561c1f3dc43178d45657ffa31b5
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 05/26/2020
-ms.locfileid: "3189931"
+ms.locfileid: "3402541"
 ---
 # <a name="create-service-invoices-or-credit-memos"></a>Create Service Invoices or Credit Memos
-Ease in invoicing your service orders is a key feature of [!INCLUDE[d365fin](includes/d365fin_md.md)].
-You can send an invoice to your customers at any time, or create invoices periodically.

-To create an invoice directly, you can use the **Service Contract** page.
-You can also set up your system so that a service technician in the field can create an invoice for service that is not connected to a contract or order.
+Ease in invoicing your service orders is a key feature of [!INCLUDE[prodshort](includes/prodshort.md)].
+You can set up your [!INCLUDE[prodshort](includes/prodshort.md)] so that a service technician in the field can create an invoice for a service that is not connected to a contract or order.
+Alternatively, set up [!INCLUDE[prodshort](includes/prodshort.md)] so that you invoice service contracts periodically.
+The invoice period for each contract defines how often you invoice it.

-## <a name="to-invoice-a-service-contract-from-the-service-contract-page"></a>To invoice a service contract from the Service Contract page
+## <a name="to-invoice-several-service-contracts"></a>To invoice several service contracts

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Create Service Contract Invoices**, and then choose the related link.
 2. Set the filters you want to apply.
 3. In the **Posting Date** field, enter the date to use as the posting date on the service invoices.